dwmkerr/chatgpt-diagrams-extension/README.md

 - check options UI works in extension screen as well as inline in tab

-- [ ] create a much more representative sample page, use the examples from the description, no sidebar, use as a fixture for tests, update queries to use selectors to find elements.
+- [x] create a much more representative sample page, use the examples from the description, no sidebar, use as a fixture for tests, update queries to use selectors to find elements.
-- [ ] refactor: change xpath queries to query selectors, add tests, fixtures
+- [x] refactor: change xpath queries to query selectors, add tests, fixtures
-- [ ] build: basic test for DOM manipulation
+- [x] build: basic test for DOM manipulation
-- [ ] testing: `__test_files__` should be `__fixtures__`

 - [ ] feat: edit xpath queries via options page
-- [ ] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6
+- [x] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6
 - [ ] consider webpack dev server to serve sample page in local dev mode

 - [x] build: tests